congdepeng/depeng-documents/java/java http client comparison.md

 # Java HTTP client comparison

-The Hyper-Text Transfer Protocol (HTTP) have been the most popular protocol used on the Internet today.
-Web services, network-enabled appliances and the growth of network computing continue to expand the role of the HTTP protocol beyond user-driven web browsers, while increasing the number of applications that require HTTP support.
+The Hyper-Text Transfer Protocol (HTTP) have been the most popular protocol in the Internet today.
+Web services, web applications all increasing the number of applications that require HTTP support.

-At the same time, Java have also been the most popular program language for web applications, although the java.net package provides basic functionality for accessing resources via HTTP, it doesn't provide the full flexibility or functionality needed by many applications. thus a efficient and feature-rich Java library focused on HTTP and associated protocols for creating and maintaining HTTP resources is very importand and significant.
+At the same time, Java have also been the most popular program language for web applications, although the ~~java.net~~ package provides basic functionality for accessing resources via HTTP, but it doesn't provide the full flexibility or functionality needed by most applications.
+Thus a efficient and feature-rich Java library focused on HTTP and associated protocols for creating and maintaining HTTP resources is very importand and significant.

 **Different Java HTTP client libraries**